alacrity-ai/shipwright-survivors/README.md

     - [ ] Handle incident interaction, e.g. where spending entropium is a thing.
 Maybe a merchant incident.
     - [ ] Make better first boss.
 BUGS:
+  - [ ] If no waves are cleared (e.g. instant abandon), then progress bar in debriefing is stuck
   - [x] Tutorial Gamepad for Zoom Controls.
 Not registering input, need to use D-Pad coachmark
   - [ ] Starting a new game, after having quit to main menu from another game does not work.
 Playerflags needs clear?
   - [ ] Levelup menu and block drop decision menu clash